sagearbor/clinical-trial-pvalue-explorer/README.md

 * The p-value is calculated assuming a **two-sample, two-sided t-test** with **equal sample sizes** in each of the two groups (N_total / 2 per group).
 * It answers the question: "If a study with `N_total` participants observed an effect size of `Cohen's d`, what would the p-value be?"
 * This is **not** a power calculation (which determines the probability of detecting an effect of a certain size).
+* References listed by the AI are not guaranteed to be exhaustive or correct and should be independently verified.